 Then use this command:

 - View your app's data in APM's Summary page.

 If data does not appear after five minutes, follow the troubleshooting procedures.

 Here are some suggested next steps after installing the Python agent for your app:

-- Explore your data in New Relic One and get comfortable with the standard user interface features.
+- Explore your data in the New Relic UI and get comfortable with the standard user interface features.

 - Learn about APM's Summary page, the Transactions page, and other performance monitoring features.

 - Change your application's name, and use other configuration options.

 - Set up custom instrumentation for application activity not monitored by default.

 - Configure custom events and custom attributes to collect additional data from your app.